okayjones/city-explorer-backend/README.md

 - git clone
 - `npm install` to install depdendencies
+- `node server.js` to start the server on port 3000
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture